 The majority of community colleges are open admission.
 At a community college, you can get a trade certificate, an associate degree, or transfer to a 4-year college to get your bachelor's degree.

 Community Colleges (2-Year) vs. Open Admission Colleges (4-Year)

 Although most community colleges and all 4-year open admission universities accept anyone who applies, there are still some major differences between the two types of programs.
 Most importantly, the bachelor’s degree you receive from a 4-year college is a more advanced degree and will provide more job opportunities than the associate degree you receive from a 2-year college.
 Nonetheless, each type of school has its own benefits.
 Let's go through them.

 Even though 4-year colleges tend to be more highly regarded than community colleges, community colleges do offer some advantages.

 Most community colleges are a fraction of the price of 4-year colleges.
-According to the College Board, the average cost of tuition and fees for 2012-2013 at a two-year school was only $3,131, just over one-third of the cost for a year at a four-year public institution.
+According to the National Center for Education Statistics, the average cost of tuition and fees for 2018/2019 at a two-year school was only $3,660, just over one-third of the cost for a year at a four-year public institution.

 You Can Transfer to a Four-Year College

 Community colleges offer you the opportunity to transfer to a 4-year college and get a bachelor’s degree.
 In fact, many public 4-year colleges offer guaranteed admission to in-state community college students if they fulfill certain requirements.

 Some of my former students attended community college and were able to transfer to prestigious colleges like UC-Berkeley and UCSD.

 Many Community Colleges Offer Certificates in Specific Trades